renproject/ren-js/packages/ui/ren-react/README.md

 ## Usage

-See the `/example` folder for a working demo
+See the `/example` folder for a working demo.
+Check `/example/index.html` to swap between the different examples

 ### With predefined components